How Sustainability Communications Attract Investors

 What are the most effective ways to implement sustainability communications?

-Today, the majority of companies perform ESG reporting using excel sheets.
+Today, the majority of companies perform ESG reporting using Excel sheets.
 But frankly speaking, this approach to collecting and processing data is quite outdated, inconvenient, and unattractive.
 For instance, a much better way to communicate your ESG-related achievements is to publish regular reports.
+That allows demonstrating positive dynamics of change.
+The reports can be even presented in video format.
+Using an online video editor can make ESG reporting much more appealing to investors and customers.
 That allows demonstrating positive dynamics of change.

 It’s when sustainability management software can become an efficient assistant to provide constant corporate communications.